Highlander (film): Initial critical response

+On Metacritic, which collected initial reviews, the film has a weighted average score of 24 out of 100 based on 7 critics, indicating "generally unfavorable" reviews.
 Variety stated that there were "entertaining moments" but the "total work is a mess".
 People described it as "a moody combination of Blade Runner, The Terminator and your last really good nightmare".
 Alex Stewart reviewed Highlander for White Dwarf #79 and stated, "What the film does have going for it is stylish direction, a breathless pace and some exquisite camerawork.
 The performances aren't bad either, especially Brown and Connery, who are so far over the top they're practically in the next trench."
 Stewart reviewed the British release print of Highlander for White Dwarf #81, and stated that "Highlander is visually stunning, from the timeless grandeur of the Scottish landscape to the surrealist urban jungles of New York.
 And the swordfights are terrific."

 John Nubbin reviewed Highlander for Different Worlds magazine and stated that "Lambert, Mulcahy, and all of the people involved with this film have poured all of their talent into its making, and it shows.
 There are no flaws in the special effects, the photography, the rapid transitions, etc. It is a flowing masterpiece with but one problem - after it was finished, some heavy-handed, second guessing editing was added, which bruised, but did not break, a number of scenes."